SUNRISE: The rich molecular inventory of high-redshift dusty galaxies revealed by broadband spectral line surveys: Chemical analysis of the dense molecular gas

 where

 In the above equations, $A_{ij}$ is the Einstein coefficient of levels $i$ and $j$, $\nu_{ij}$ is the corresponding line frequency, $n_i$ and $n_j$ the level populations, and $g_i$, $g_j$ their statistical weights.
 The parameter $\alpha$ depends on the density profile \citep{1999ApJ...516..114P}.
 Here, we have considered $0.65\sqrt{\alpha}=1$ \citep[see also][]{2015ApJ...803...37B}.
-Eq.~\ref{eqn:tau} is used based on the assumption that in macroturbulent clouds, the optical depth is considered as a local property rather than building along the line-of-sight as treated for local clouds.
+Equation~\ref{eqn:tau} is used based on the assumption that in macroturbulent clouds, the optical depth is considered as a local property rather than building along the line-of-sight as treated for local clouds.

 Absolute column densities strongly rely on the assumptions made on the size of the emitting source, which also introduces uncertainty on the opacity of the emission.
 In order to minimize this uncertainty and the matching to models, we base our analysis on the normalized column density.
-In this case, we normalize it to the column density of CS as a reference, which will be less affected by optical thickness than, e.g., CO.
-Here, we assume that the spatial distribution among HCN, HCO$^+$, HNC, and CS are similar, which, however, can be uncertain but at the limit of our current data.
-Fig.\,\ref{fig:zetan} shows the results of our chemical modeling in which we plot for both sources the ratio ${\cal R}=R_{\rm N,sim}/R_{\rm N,obs}$ versus $\zeta_{\rm CR}/n_{\rm H}$, where ${\cal R}$ is the ratio between the modeled column densities ratios and the observed ones from Table~\ref{table:LVG-fit}.
+In this case, we normalize it to the column density of CS as a reference, which will be less affected by optical thickness than, for example, CO.
+Here, we assume that the spatial distribution among HCN, HCO$^+$, HNC, and CS is similar; however, due to the limit of our current data, this is not certain.
+Figure\,\ref{fig:zetan} shows the results of our chemical modeling in which we plot for both sources the ratio ${\cal R}=R_{\rm N,sim}/R_{\rm N,obs}$ versus $\zeta_{\rm CR}/n_{\rm H}$, where ${\cal R}$ is the ratio between the modeled column densities ratios and the observed ones from Table~\ref{table:LVG-fit}.
 We adopt two uncertainties for this comparison, a 10\% (dark color) and a 50\% (light color) of the mean reported in this table, for the purpose of demonstrating how the measurement uncertainties impact our analysis.
 However, we acknowledge that our estimations of CR ionization rates have large uncertainties.

 Tables~\ref{tab:NCv_results} present the modeled results for NCv1.143 and \apm, respectively.
 It appears that for both cases, no single solution for the column densities considered is found.
 Using the $n_{\rm H}$ number density of CS from Table~\ref{table:LVG-fit} it can be seen that the estimated range of CR ionization rates of $\zeta_{\rm CR}\sim(4-40)\times10^{-14}\,{\rm s}^{-1}$ for \apm\ (although the high $\zeta_{\rm CR}/n_{\rm H}$ solution of the HCN/CS ratio suggests a higher value of $\zeta_{\rm CR}\sim10^{-12}\,{\rm s}^{-1}$), and of $\zeta_{\rm CR}\simeq(8-12)\times10^{-13}\,{\rm s}^{-1}$ for the NCv1.143 galaxy.
 In both galaxies, the HNC/CS ratio shows systematically lower values of $\zeta_{\rm CR}$, while the results from the HCN/CS and HCO$^+$/CS ratios generally agree with each other.